dpcheng/Discourse/README.md

 # Discourse

 [Discourse][discourse] is a web application inspired by Discord.
-This app allow users to live chat with other users.
+This app allows users to live chat with other users.
 With the ability to start new discussion topics, users will always find plenty of channels to discuss a myriad of different interests.

-This web application is hosted on Heroku and utilizes Ruby on rails on the backend, Action Cable integrating web sockets, PostgreSQL database, and React.js with the Redux Framework on the frontend.
+This web application is hosted on Heroku, utilizes Ruby on rails on the backend, Action Cable integrating web sockets, PostgreSQL database, and React.js with the Redux Framework on the frontend.

 ![Discourse home page: discourse.chat][home page]